Roni Size: Full Cycle Records and WTP

-His future musical partner, Krust, had been a member of the Fresh 4, whose "Wishing on a Star" reached the Top 10 of the UK Singles Chart in late 1989.
+His future musical partner, Krust, had been a member of the Fresh 4, whose "Wishing on a Star" reached the Top 10 of the UK singles chart in late 1989.
 Williams, Krust, Suv and DJ Die founded Full Cycle Records.

 Aided by Chris Lewis, Roni Size founded the record label WTP ("Where's The Party At?") as part of Circus Warp.
 With Dave Cridge who also DJed for Circus Warp and ran Replay Records Bristol, the two would visit The Record Basement in Reading and in 1993, Full Cycle and Dope Dragon were established.
 RCA Records employee Bryan Gee was an early admirer.
 In 1994, when Gee founded V Recordings, the first releases were Krust's Deceivers EP as catalogue number V001 and Agility, the debut release of Roni Size and DJ Die, as V002.

-Collaborations and solo 1997 - 2007
+Collaborations and solo 1997–2007

 In April 1997, Roni Size & Reprazent had their live debut at Tribal Gathering.
 Williams created the group to perform live tracks he had been working on in the studio.
 The group included Full Cycle members Williams (Roni Size), Krust and Die, operating 'banks of equipment'; as well as Dynamite MC (vocals), Onallee (vocals), Si John (bass), and Clive Deamer (drums) taking centre stage.

 The group's debut studio album, New Forms, was released on 23 June 1997, with singles featuring the vocals of Onallee including "Brown Paper Bag", "Heroes", "Share the Fall" and "Watching Windows".
 The album went five times platinum, won the Mercury Prize, and Williams returned to the studio to concentrate on his output for V and Full Cycle and Dope Dragon.

 Following their mainstream breakthrough, Reprazent had a series of festival appearances in the summer of 1997.
 Their New Forms LP won the Mercury Music Prize.
 The singles from the album all featured singer Onallee, whose call for the music in "Brown Paper Bag" is a signal ravers still respond to.
 The album went platinum, and Roni Size and his collaborators returned to the studio.

 Williams subsequently teamed up with DJ Die and Leonie Laws in Breakbeat Era, before returning to Reprazent to record the second album, October 2000's In the Mode, which included guest vocals from Zack de la Rocha of Rage Against the Machine and Method Man of Wu-Tang Clan.
 In 2001, he returned to the studio and started working with Tali, who had recently arrived from New Zealand on her album Lyric on My Lip.
 In this time, he also produced Touching Down – released in October 2002.
 This, his first truly solo album, included 16 tracks segued into one hour's set.
 He remixed the Zero 7 song "End Theme" the next year.
-He came back to V Recordings in 2005 with the release of Return To V, which included vocal collaborations with artists such as Beverly Knight, Jocelyn Brown, Vikter Duplaix, and Rodney P.
+He came back to V Recordings in 2005 with the release of Return To V, which included vocal collaborations with artists such as Beverley Knight, Jocelyn Brown, Vikter Duplaix, and Rodney P.